Japan Ski Tours

 Tohoku Storm Chaser Itinerary

-• Six different ski hills, each with its own weather conditions and specialties and no competition for our powder!
+• Ski up to six different ski hills, each with its own weather conditions and specialties with very little competition for our powder (on weekdays, certainly)!

 • Storm chase on any given day to the best possible hill with the highest chances of the best pow

-• Get out of ski towns and stay in real towns not populated by tourists
+• Get out of ski towns and stay in real towns not overrun by tourists

 • Travel at 320kph/200mph as you take the bullet train to access the untracked Japow

-• CAT ski on one of our days at an extinct resort that has a powder exclusively reserved for our Tohoku Storm Chaser groups
+• Cat ski for half a day at an extinct resort that has a powder zone exclusively reserved for JST trips

 • Ski what is fast becoming the next slack-backcountry sensation in Japan; the Hakkoda Ropeway.
-Offering up an immeasurably huge annual snowfall (well beyond what Niseko gets annually), great terrain and excellent steeps, skiing Hakkoda is truly a must for powder hunters
+Offering up an immeasurably huge annual snowfall, fun terrain and good steeps, skiing Hakkoda is truly a must for powder hunters

 • Hakkoda is finally getting attention but there's so much more on offer in this region than is at first visible

-• Play music, learn traditional dancing, and eat the best regional specialties in this unique northern gem (optional dancing of course)
+• Watch live music performances, learn traditional dancing, and eat the best regional specialties in this unique northern gem (optional dancing of course)

 Day 1: Meet the group!